rtm-rs/rtm-rs.github.io/source/content/docs/learn/django-sqlalchemy.md

 #> #<ROM::Struct::User id=1 name="Jane">
 ```

-ROM makes working with legacy schemas a breeze.
+RTM makes working with legacy schemas a breeze.
 All that's needed is to define attributes on the relations schema along with their aliases.
-Afterwards just reuse the aliased names throughout your ROM queries - *quick* and *easy*.
+Afterwards just reuse the aliased names throughout your RTM queries - *quick* and *easy*.

 Working with ActiveRecord in this regard is a bit more difficult.
 While you can alias attributes, there is no real supported method for changing attribute names.
 Worse yet, ActiveRecord breaks the rule of Least Surprise because while some parts of the ActiveRecord API takes `alias_attribute` into account, [arel](https://github.com/rails/arel) does not, causing performance tuning SQL queries to fall back on the ugly database attribute names you were trying to avoid.